jaenrig-ifx/micropython/docs/psoc6/installation.rst

                 mpy-psoc6.cmd quick-start

-This will seamlessly take care of the following:
+The command will take care of the following:

 * Install all required software to work with MicroPython
 * Deploy the latest version of MicroPython PSoC6 firmware on your board
 * Launch Arduino Lab MicroPython IDE
-* Remove all installation packages and software

 This command is supporting the getting started tutorial for the first time.
-Once you get familiar with MicroPython and its environment, the ``device-setup`` command will be more appropiate to install MicroPython on PSoC6™ boards, and upgrade your device for newer
+Once you get familiar with MicroPython and its environment, the ``device-setup`` command will be more appropiate to install MicroPython on PSoC6™ boards, and upgrade your device with the lastest firmware.

 Device setup
 -------------